watermarkhu/mkdocstrings-matlab/docs/usage/configuration/docstrings.md

 end
 ```

 The mkdocstrings-matlab plugin is able to parse the argument blocks and extract the type and default information, and any comment after each Argument Definition will be parsed as the argument docstring.
-If if `parameters_from_arguments` is enabled, sections will be rendered for the parameters, name-value pairs and the return arguments of functions and methods.
-These sections can be individually toggled with [`show_docstring_parameters`][], [`show_docstring_name_value_pairs`][] and [`show_docstring_returns`][].
+If if `parse_arguments` is enabled, sections will be rendered for the parameters, name-value pairs and the return arguments of functions and methods.
+These sections can be individually toggled with [`show_docstring_input_arguments`][], [`show_docstring_name_value_arguments`][] and [`show_docstring_output_arguments`][].

 ```yaml title="in mkdocs.yml (global configuration)"